GitKaran4723/discreteStructure/notes/UNIT I/Laws of Set Theory.md

-## Laws of Set theory
+# Laws of Set theory

-Here are the laws of set theory shown in the image along with their names:

 1. **Law of Double Complement**
    - $$\overline{\overline{A}} = A$$